 - stomach upset

-Can I Use Benadryl To Make My Baby Sleep?
+Can You Use Benadryl To Make The Baby Sleep?

 Some parents use the over-the-counter medication to create drowsiness in their babies, especially when they are traveling.
-You may want to use a few drops of it to make your infant feel sleepy, but it is not at all a good idea.
+You may want to use a few drops of it to make your infant feel sleepy.
+However, this should never be done.

 - Get your baby accustomed to long rides, carry some healthy snacks during long journeys and take along your darling’s favorite toys or books.
 You may also take breaks every two hours to give some rest to the baby.